Healthy Hydration for Interpreters

 It is important to remember that although it may not be listed as one of the most active professions, interpreting is extremely active.
 Our joints require healthy levels of hydration to keep from locking up and be able to move smoothly.
 Although we are not lifting heavy things with our muscles, we are demanding our muscles to make thousands of moves per minute to convey our hearing clients’ thoughts in ASL.
 Additionally to be able to speak and think in two languages at the same time, proper hydration is key because we all know that “dehydration fog”, if you will, when you haven’t had enough water that day.
 It is harder to think, focus, and process any task at hand when all you can think about is how thirsty you are.

 Additionally, work environment is important to consider.
-Interpreters are often (depending on skin tone) wearing dark colors to contrast skin tone, and if the interpreting assignment is outside especially in a tropical climate, the sun beating down on dark colors, will cause higher levels of perspiration, which would in turn require a higher intake of water to replace hydration being lost.
+Interpreters are often (depending on skin tone) wearing dark colors to contrast skin tone, and if the interpreting services are outside especially in a tropical climate, the sun beating down on dark colors, will cause higher levels of perspiration, which would in turn require a higher intake of water to replace hydration being lost.
 Colder settings would require a higher intake of calories due to shivering burning calories to attempt to keep your body warm.

 If staying hydrated is difficult for you, here are some tips that can help (according to familydoctor.org):

 - Keep a bottle of water with you during the day.
 To reduce your costs, carry a reusable water bottle and fill it with tap water.

 - If you don’t like the taste of plain water, try adding a slice of lemon or lime to your drink